|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This crumble-topped butternut squash casserole is made with a combination of sliced butternut squash and apples.
-The apples complement the squash perfectly, and the simple crumble topping, lightly spiced with cinnamon and nutmeg, is the perfect finishing touch.
+This crumb-topped butternut squash casserole is made with a combination of sliced butternut squash and apples.
+The apples complement the squash perfectly and the simple crumble topping—lightly spiced with cinnamon and nutmeg—is the perfect finishing touch.

 Pecans would be good in the topping as well or use chopped walnuts.
-It's a good alternative to a crumb-topped sweet potato casserole.
+It's a good lower carb alternative to a crumb-topped sweet potato casserole, too.
 Or add it to your menu along with a sweet potato dish.

 You can make this casserole with other types of winter squash as well.
 Hubbard squash, acorn squash, and sugar pumpkins can be used as a replacement for butternut squash in any recipe.

-- How to Peel a Butternut Squash: with a sharp chef's knife, cut off the ends of the squash.
-Hold the squash in one hand and use a sharp vegetable peeler or y-peeler to peel the squash.
+- To peel a butternut squash, use a sharp chef's knife to cut off the ends of the squash.
+Hold the squash in one hand and use a sharp vegetable peeler to peel the squash.
 Place the squash on the cutting board on its flat bottom.
 Starting at the top, carefully slice it in half with your chef's knife.
 Scoop out the seeds and scrape out the loose stringy pulp.
 Slice each half in half again (lengthwise) and then slice each piece crosswise.
-Continue with the recipe.